maumercado/notion-databases/README.md

 # notion-databases

-Testing the Notion API to do operations on databases and create charts later on with Raphael or D3.js
+Testing the Notion API to do operations on databases and create charts later on with chartjs.